sahiedu/bebop_ros_examples/README.md

 roslaunch bebop_gps_example bebop_gps_example.launch
 ```

-It is important to note that GPS data will be available after drone's take off.
+It is important to note that GPS data will be available after Bebop's take off.

 ### bebop_control_inputs